michaelw730/irish/notes/sounds.md

 * eclipse, eclipses or nasalisation
 * it only happens at the beginning of a word
-* inserts a letter before the first letter of the word and you'll pronunce that new letter instead
+* inserts a letter before the first letter of the word and you'll pronounce that new letter instead

 |---|---|---|---|---|
 |word begins with|úrú adds|looks like|sounds like (broad/slender)|examples(broad/slender)|